CodeReclaimers/neat-python/docs/module_summaries.rst

       TODO: Longer-term, add configurable probabilities of which option is used; eventually, as with the improved version of RBF-NEAT, separate genes for the likelihoods of each (but always doing some change, to prevent overly-conservative evolution due to its inherent short-sightedness), allowing the genomes to control the distribution of options, will be desirable.

+      :param str value: The current value of the attribute.
+      :param config: The configuration object from which the ``options`` and other parameters are to be extracted.
+      :type config: :datamodel:`object <objects-values-and-types>`
+      :return: The new value.
+      :rtype: str

 .. py:module:: checkpoint
    :synopsis: Uses `pickle` to save and restore populations (and other aspects of the simulation state).